loganmcdavid11/Tech-Talons-Discord-Bot/README.md

 ### Features

 #### Tournament Schedule
+##### Member Permissions:
+- Players can view upcoming tournaments as well as rsvp / unrsvp for specific upcoming tournaments
+- Players can view a packing list in order to be well prepared for a tournament
+##### Admin Permissions:
-Captains can add tournaments for members to view at any time, allowing players to RSVP.
-Captains can also view the list of members who have RSVP'd for each tournament.
+- Captains can add and delete tournaments to a list, as well as modify the tournament
+- Captains can view an rsvp list for each upcoming tournament
+##### Commands:
 - **Add a Tournament:** `!add_tournament "Tournament Name" "Start Date" "End Date" "Location" "Arrival on Field Time" "Field Address" "Lodging Address"`
 - **Delete a Tournament:** `!delete_tournament Tournament Name`
 - **Edit Tournaments:** `!edit_tournament "Tournament Name" "Start Date" "End Date" "Location" "Arrival on Field Time" "Field Address" "Lodging Address"`